 [§ 521(b)(2)(D)(xii)]

-During 2003, there were 31 tested parties that faced financial risks, including interest rate and currency risks.
-Three APAs provide specific approaches for dealing with currency risk, including adjustment mechanisms and critical assumptions.
+During 2004, there were 48 tested parties that faced financial risks, including interest rate and currency risks.
+In appropriate cases, APAs may provide specific approaches for dealing with currency risk, such as adjustment mechanisms and/or critical assumptions.